 One of the best Svolvaer activities you can participate in is a sea eagle safari.
 Megan participated in a Lofoten sea eagle safari from Svolvaer to Trollfjorden a few years back and still raves about how much fun it was.

-The best thing about the sea eagle safaris, except the majestic animals themselves, is that it runs year-round, which is pretty rare with tours in Northern Norway since most excursions are seasonal.
+The best thing about the sea eagle safaris, except for the majestic animals themselves, is that it runs year-round, which is pretty rare with tours in Northern Norway since most excursions are seasonal.

 Even if you’re not one who enjoys bird watching, this tour takes you through a mysterious fjord and one of Norway’s most famous ones… meaning it is worthwhile, even if just for the views.